Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 loved.
 There are likely many other factors that play a larger role in being loved, so I should definitely make sure to invest time in those.
 In fact it is absolutely imperative to invest time into that.
-For the other topic of making money e.g. surviving.
-We are made to believe that we need to be highly skilled in order to make a living.
+For the other topic of making money e.g. surviving: We are made to believe that we need to be highly skilled in order to make a living.
 But I guess we would be able to get by without being a master in our field.
 I'm thinking that we gain a lot of enjoyment from being so good at what we do that others look to us for advice and help.

-So this might have something to do with having a decent place in society.
+So this might
+have something to do with having a decent place in society.
 From what I read I learned that humans do set up hierarchies between people and it is beneficial to secure a decent place in those hierarchies.

+### Hierarchies

+Let's first look at the global hierarchy, our place in society as whole.
+I think here the currency is money.
+The chef at the restaurant neither cares nor knows anything about my relationships or skill.
+He cares about whether I pay the meal and nothing else.
+Same goes for the guy that made my bicycle.
+I never met the person and he doesn't care about my existence.
+Yet he spent his valuable time and energy to build me a bicycle.

 ## Two currencies

-One thing that comes to mind is that we have different playing fields which we operate on in our lifes and we should be mindful on which playing fields we spend most of our energy.
-Now with the above established we can think about what this means for everyday life.
-I need the playing field of my job to thrive financially and secure a good position in the social hierarchy.
-Is money a good enough proxy for social hierarchy?
-Perhaps there are mutliple disjunct hierarchies.
+There's different playing fields which we play on in our lifes.
+We should be mindful of which playing fields we spend most of our energy on.
+So what playing fields do I spend my time on?
+There's my job which I need to thrive financially and secure a good position in the social hierarchy.
+Then there's my personal life with my partner and around family and friends.

+How can we gauge our positions in these hierarchies, or our rank in the roster of the teams that play on these fields?

+At work I might get by with being a mediocre programmer.
+But it's possible that theres more satisfaction to be had when being good, thereby gaining respect and getting the feeling of being a valued member of the team.

+In personal life, what counts is our relationships.
+The love and time we give to others and the depth of our connections.
+Now it seems obvious that while the job is important to get by in life, it is much less elementary to happiness and a fulfilled life than the personal sphere.

+To summarize, theres multiple spheres that are largely disjunt.
 A global one, where money allows me to buy other peoples time and attention.
 And a local one where money is meaningless and personal connection is the most important currency.
-Now it seems obvious that while the first hierarchy is important to get by in life, it is much less elementary to happiness and a fulfilled life than the second one.

 Ok so let's converge again on the topic that I set out to discuss.
 We have so far discussed time, energy and the What.
 Now let's think about the How while